D7EAD/mkPIVM/README.md

 # Notes
 * This project is largely proof-of-concept research.
 If it is well-received, I will extend it as requested and welcome contribution.
 However, it seemed stable for the tested samples.
 * If your shellcode doesn't work, and you don't want to place it in an Issue, then unfortunately I can't help you.
 This was tested on Sliver, Cobalt Strike 4.12, MSF, Havoc, and a few other undisclosed samples.
 * In my testing, injection of the VM into live processes worked fine.
-However, when it comes to embedding into PEs, this was not testedwith commercial software like MS Word, but it probably works.
+However, when it comes to embedding into PEs, this was not tested with commercial software like MS Word, only synthetic tests, but it probably works.
 If not, will fix.